honestbank/kp/docs/docs/middlewares/metrics.md

 ---
 sidebar_position: 3
 ---
-# Measurements
+# Metrics
-Every service needs some kind of measurements.
-KP comes with a prometheus push metric middleware.
+Every service should be able to notify of its performance/stability.
+KP comes with a prometheus push metrics middleware.

 :::warning
-Measurement middleware should come after backoff middleware so that we don't measure wait times (but you can).
+Measurement middleware should come after the backoff middleware so that we don't measure wait times (but you can).
 :::

 ### Example {#example}

-Take the processor and make a simple function call to add retries like the following:
+Simply add `middlewares.Measure` to enable metrics tracking.

 ```go
 package main